AdilAhmedunar/Internship_Project_on_Machine_Learning_Pipelines/README.md

 <div style="text-align: center;">
   <h1>Startup Acquisition Status Modeling Using Machine Learning Pipelines</h1>
 </div>
- My project aims to analyze the financial circumstances of companies and their fundraising objectives.
+ Our project aims to analyze the financial circumstances of companies and their fundraising objectives.

  <div style="text-align: center;">
   <h1>Table of Contents</h1>